Willie Mae Rawls Scholarship

 During her life, Willie spread positivity and love through her faith and was the face behind many breakthroughs in her family.

-This scholarship seeks to honor the legacy of Willie Mae Rawls by current undergraduate students at Historically Black Colleges and Universities (HBCUs).
+This scholarship seeks to honor the legacy of Willie Mae Rawls by supporting high school seniors and current undergraduate students pursuing an education at Historically Black Colleges and Universities (HBCUs).

-To apply, tell us about yourself and how you hope to use your faith to make a positive difference in the world.
+To apply, tell us a bit about yourself and how you plan to make a positive impact on the world through your studies and future career goals.

 Selection Criteria: